 Most of the Cuban colonial houses in Begur, Spain are privately owned, but I had a chance for a special visit to see the inside of one of them with my host.
 At the time, this one was up for sale for a cool three million dollars.
 The photograph below was taken by my fellow Instagrammer Oliver Vegas, as we toured a multi-million dollar house that was available to purchase in Begur, Spain:

 Where to stay in town:

-If you want to stay in Begur, Spain The Classic Begur and Cluc B&B, both looked amazing as I walked by and although I didn’t stay at either, I can highly recommend them based on their Tripadvisor reviews.
-I am a big Tripadvisor fan, so read at least their last 10 reviews, so you can choose, as they both had excellent reviews at the time.
+If you want to stay in Begur, Spain The Classic Begur and Cluc B&B, both looked amazing as I walked by and although I didn’t stay at either, I can highly recommend them based on their reviews.
+Many times I will read TripAdvisor’s last 10 reviews to any hotel I want to stay at.
+So you can choose, as they both had excellent reviews at the time.

 Where to stay out of town: